EMERGENCY?

 When the amniotic sac is expelled from the uterus over the course of several hours, the miscarriage has occurred.
 The amniotic sac is recognizable as a fluid-filled sac with a membranous sheath partially coated with pink flakes.
 Often, blood clots are also expelled, which are dark red and smooth.

-After expulsion of the amniotic sac and clots, the pain stops almost immediately.
-Blood loss slows, and is similar to the last days of menstruation.
+After the expulsion of the amniotic sac and clots, the pain stops almost immediately.
+Blood loss slows and is similar to the last days of menstruation.
 Call the midwife should you miscarry, so that we know what has happened.

 Why do we miscarry?

-The cause of miscarriage is almost always a chromosomal deformity which happens as a result of egg fertilisation.
-This leads to problematic maintenance of a pregnancy whereby the pregnancy can not move forward, and the fertilised egg expelled.
+The cause of miscarriage is almost always a chromosomal deformity that happens as a result of egg fertilization.
+This leads to problematic maintenance of a pregnancy whereby the pregnancy can not move forward, and the fertilized egg is expelled.

 Preventing a miscarriage